rwxrob/lab/README.md

-# Lab for Exploring, Experimenting, Exercising
+# Sandbox for Exploring, Experimenting

 *Learning happens in the lab, not the lecture hall.*